RRAT J1913+1330: an extremely variable and puzzling pulsar: Introduction

 RRAT~J1913$+$1330, originally known as J1913$+$1333, is one of the initial RRAT discoveries~\citep{McLaughlin06}.
 The period ($P_0$) and spin-down properties of J1913+1330 resemble those of typical radio pulsars, with $P_0 \approx 0.923$\,s, a surface magnetic field of 2.8$\times 10^{12}$\,G, and a spin-down energy loss rate of 4.2$\times 10^{32}$\,erg\,s$^{-1}$~\citep{McLaughlin09,Bhattacharyya18}.
-Over the decade following its discovery, only sporadic individual pulses were detected, with an event rate of only a few per hour~\citep{McLaughlin06,McLaughlin09,Palliyaguru11,Shapiro-Albert18,Caleb19}, which is a typical RRAT behaviour.
-However, recent observations have revealed a weak persistent emission mode followed by a prolonged nulling phase for this source~\citep{Bhattacharyya18,Lu19}.
-The average pulses rate of the weak persistent mode is $\sim 64\,{\rm hr}^{-1}$, with an average flux roughly 50 times fainter than the strong RRAT pulses.
-Interestingly, no strong RRAT pulses were detected during the weak persistent mode, suggesting the presence of two distinct emission modes in J1913$+$1330: a weak persistent mode similar to that of normal pulsars, and a typical RRAT pulse mode.
+Over the decade following its discovery, only sporadic individual pulses were detected, with an event rate of only a few per hour~\citep{McLaughlin06, McLaughlin09, Palliyaguru11, Shapiro-Albert18, Caleb19}, which is a typical RRAT behaviour.
+However, recent observations have revealed a ``weak persistent emission mode'' for this source~\citep{Bhattacharyya18, Lu19}.
+The average pulse rate of the weak persistent mode is $\sim 64\,{\rm hr}^{-1}$, with an average flux roughly 50 times fainter than the strong RRAT pulses.
 This behaviour has never been found in other RRATs~\citep{Bhattacharyya18}, but resembles that of certain pulsars known to undergo mode change~\citep{Young15} or exhibit giant pulses~\citep{Kuzmin07}.
+Moreover, due to insufficient observation to distinguish individual pulses within the so-called ``weak persistent emission mode'', it remains unclear whether this mode is indeed the same as the strong RRAT pulses but with significantly lower intensities.

-In this paper, we present the detection and analysis of numerous individual pulses from J1913$+$1330 using the Five-hundred-meter Aperture Spherical radio Telescope (FAST)~\citep{Jiang19}, currently the most sensitive radio instrument operating at L band.
+In this paper, we present the detection and analysis of numerous individual pulses from J1913$+$1330 using the Five-hundred-meter Aperture Spherical radio Telescope (FAST)~\citep{Jiang19}.
 The observation details and data analysis are described in Section~\ref{sec:obs_data}.
-Section~\ref{sec:res} presents the properties of the detected pulses, while Section~\ref{sec:dis} offers a discussion of our findings.
+Section~\ref{sec:res} presents the properties of the detected pulses, while Section~\ref{sec:dis} presents a discussion of our findings.
 Finally, we conclude in Section~\ref{sec:con}.